losizm/scamper/README.md

 request body.
 This behavior is effected only if the request includes an `Expect: 100-Continue` header.

+The `cookieStore` is used to store cookies included in HTTP responses.
+Using the cookie store, the client automatically adds the appropriate cookies to each outgoing request.

-And, as shown, you can supply a truststore using `trust`.
-Or, if greater control is required for verifying connections, you may instead supply a trust manager.
+You can supply a truststore using `trust`.
+Or, if greater control is required for verifying secure connections, you can supply a trust manager instead.

 ```scala
 import javax.net.ssl.TrustManager